 Meet Our Members

-Learn more about our researchers and their ongoing interests.
+Learn more about our members and their research interests and goals.

 Karen Benzies, Nursing

 My research is centered on improving parental mental health and well-being so moms and dads can give their babies the best start in life.

 Specifically, my current projects focus on finding what parenting programs work best for families and children with differing needs.

 Ideally, the outcome of my research will result in positive, early parent-child relationships that support life-long learning and health.

 I have an ongoing interest in the clinical and molecular delineation of a novel autosomal recessive disorder (dilated cardiomyopathy, cerebellar ataxia and 3-methylglutaconic aciduria) which I described in our Hutterite population.